 - Not fixing errors in your credit report – Fixing errors helps improve your credit score so you can negotiate for a better interest rate.

-- Borrowing more than you can afford – This can result in a vicious debt cycle and bad credit.
+- Borrowing more than you can afford – This can result in a vicious debt cycle and and crippling debt situations.

 - Choosing a term that’s too long – You may get small and affordable monthly payments, but the total cost of your loan can end up being too high.